 Here I'm reading newsgroup postings on a VT420 terminal while walking on my treadmill.
 The treadmill is always set to maximum incline.
 You can't really tell in this picture, but I'm wearing a wrist strap on my left wrist, since the treadmill doubles as a Van de Graaff generator, and I don't want to wreck the terminal with static electricity.

-Here's I'm posting to newsgroups.
+Here I'm posting to newsgroups.
 On the left you can see a UPS, telephone (with extra-long handset cord), and power strip.
 To the right of the terminal is a TV, stereo speaker, and PC.
 (I can switch between talking to the PC and talking to the modem my pressing F4 on the keyboard.)
-Behind my head you can see a VAX and the bottom half on an Alpha.
+Behind my head you can see a VAX and the bottom half of the Alpha.
 Behind them you can see my bicycle parked, as usual, in the entry hall, with a reflective vest dangling from it.

 Another scene of me posting to newsgroups.
 Behind me you can see the treadmill.
 You can also see the CD player with the modem on it, and the other stereo speaker to its left.
 I tend to frequently alternate postures while typing.
 None of them would make a typing instructor happy.